gautamkrishnar/socli/README.rst

 Liked it?
 ~~~~~~~~~

-Hope you liked this project, don't forget to give it a star
+Hope you liked this project, don't forget to give it a star on github

 .. |PyPI version| image:: https://badge.fury.io/py/socli.svg
    :target: https://badge.fury.io/py/socli